coderefinery/presentations/talk.md

 ## Outlook

 - Courses are and will be needed
-- Courses will hopefully be maintained after this project has ended
+- Courses need to be maintained to remain useful
 - Services will be needed and used but need to be better advertised
 - Maintaining services is and probably will be cheap compared to salary costs

 ---

-## Recommendations for follow-up project
+## Recommendations for follow-up project from PM

 - Support continuation of a GitLab service for 3 subsequent years and observe growth
 - Closer collaboration with Software Carpentry